britecharts/britecharts/packages/docs/docs/topics/api-guidelines.md

 ### General Considerations

-Variable and accessor names should be camel cased (eg. "shouldBeCamelCase"), and we try to use only one word that coincide with the internal variable we are using.
+Variable and accessor names should be camel cased (eg. "shouldBeCamelCase"), and we try to use only one word that is the same as the internal variable we are using.
 Variables are nouns, while commands are verbs.

 For example: _height, width, margin, title_.